Destruction Warlock DPS Azerite Traits/Powers and Armor — Battle for Azeroth (BfA) 8.1.5

 As with our sister specializations Affliction and Demonology, the Uldir empowered traits Archive of the Titans and Laser Matrix are particularly desirable and potent.
 This is due to their extremely flexible nature, in addition to the fact that they are continually empowered throughout Uldir.

-Crashing Chaos is exceptional for situations where 1-2 targets are present for the majority of active combat time.
+Crashing Chaos is a strong option for situations where 1-2 targets are present for the majority of active combat time.
 Crashing Chaos provides even more priority target/burst damage, which makes it great for any situation where an important add(s) need to be killed immediately.
+Its only downside is being tied to a 3minutes cooldown.

 3.2.
 Middle Ring